Tourist enjoying Shanghai Butterfly Crisp, showcasing iconic sweet Shanghai pastries and local delicacies.

 Shanghai Fresh Pork Mooncake, savory sweet pastry with juicy pork filling, a signature Shanghai pastry and local delicacy.

-3. Chóngmíng Cake (Chóngmíng Gāo) – Soft, Chewy, Sweet Delight
+3. Chóngmíng Cake (Chóngmíng Gāo) – Traditional Shanghai Sweet

 • Why It’s Iconic: Glutinous & non-glutinous rice mix, steamed to chewy perfection, includes red dates, walnuts, red beans.